Jump to a section:

 Calculating your MRR is pretty simple.
 First, determine your ARPA (Average Revenue Per Account.)
 You find this value by dividing the total revenue from all customers by the number of customers you have that month.

-Now that you’ve got your ARPA multiply that by your total number of customers.
-So, let’s say you’ve got 100 customers, and each customer pays an average of $100 monthly.
-So your MRR comes to $1,000.
+Now that you’ve got your ARPA, multiply that by your total number of customers.
+Let’s say you’ve got 100 customers, and each customer pays an average of $100 monthly.
+So, your MRR comes to $1,000.

 Five tips to increase MRR

-Once you’ve worked out your MRR, you might find it’s less than you thought.
+Once you’ve calculated your MRR, you might find it’s lower than you thought.
 Or maybe it’s even stagnant.
 Below are five tips to help you increase MRR and customer retention.

 Charge More